windicss/windicss/CONTRIBUTING.md

 ## Build the project locally

-In order to contribute to a project on GitHub, you must first get a copy of the project running locally on your computer.
+In order to contribute to windicss, you must first get a copy of the project running locally on your computer.

 There are five steps to building this project: